Sol1986/SolFarahmand/README.md

 I run AI Enabled Academy, where I teach consultants, operators, and technical folks to build with Claude Code, Claude Cowork, AI Agents, and the current agent stack.
 Live webinars, Maven lightning sessions, a newsletter, and a meetup group called AI Enabled Professionals.
 Goal: train a million people to use AI properly.

 ## What I work on
 - AI agents: single-agent and multi-agent systems with tool calling, memory, and multi-step reasoning.
-LangChain, LangGraph, CrewAI, AutoGen, MindStudio, Claude Code, Claude Cowork
+LangChain, LangGraph, CrewAI, agent-framework, MindStudio, Claude Code, Claude Cowork
 - Claude Skills: reusable skill files that turn a repeatable process into something an agent runs the same way every time.
 SEO audits, content systems, API function builders, agent loop scaffolds, Notion and Gmail workflows
 - MCP integrations: wiring agents into Notion, Gmail, Slack, Airtable, Zoom, and custom APIs so they can take real actions, not just describe them
 - RAG pipelines: chunking strategies, embedding models, vector search, and retrieval that survives contact with messy real documents